berkshelf/ridley/README.md

 ### Manipulating Chef Resources

-Resources are access by instance functions on a new instance of `Ridley::Client`.
+Resources are accessed by instance functions on a new instance of `Ridley::Client`.

 ```ruby
 ridley = Ridley.new(...)